 I’ve used sleeping bag liners for travel or camping my whole life.
-My first sleeping bag liner was something that my mother made… literally to line our sleeping bags.
+My first liner was something that my mother made… literally to line our sleeping bags.
 We did a LOT of camping, but it was back in the days when high-tech camping gear was either expensive or completely unavailable.
-So lining our cotton sleeping bag with a flannel sheet was the only way to sleep through a cold night.
+So lining our cotton sleeping bags with flannel liners was the only way to sleep through a cold night.

 Here’s why a sleeping bag liner is a must for anyone who enjoys camping or adventurous travel: